 …To understand the Steps of Evolvement

-In this day and age we are literally pushed from this side to that.
+In this fast-paced and sensation-driven society we are literally pulled, lured and pushed from this side to that.

 “As the tides of the three gunas dominate our lives but most of us spend most of our lives mainly under the sway of one the gunas” - Frawley

 “Nature posses a qualitative energy through which we can either expand into wisdom or contract into ignorance “